dnsimple/dnsimple-support/content/articles/dnsimple-plans.markdown

 Activates the following features:
 - Priority support
 - Single sign-on with Okta or Google Workspace
-- Vanity Name Servers.
+- Vanity Name Servers
-- High-volume zones.
+- High-volume zones
-- Discounted domain registration, transfer, and renewal fees for high-volume TLDs.
+- Discounted domain registration, transfer, and renewal fees for high-volume TLDs
-- DNS zone discounts available.
+- DNS zone discounts available
-- 100% SLA available.
+- 100% SLA available

 DNSimple's Enterprise plan provides organizations of any size full control of their DNS, domains, and SSL certificates across cloud providers and into on-premise systems.

-Please [contact sales](https://dnsimple.com/sales) for more information.
+Please [contact us](https://dnsimple.com/sales) for more information.